Last updated Jly 27, 2017.

 As a family nurse practitioner (FNP) in the District of Columbia, you have an optimal opportunity to practice in collaboration with medical professionals or as an independent practitioner.
-Unlike most states that are supporting legislation to reduce medical and prescription barriers to the FNP’s practice, the District of Columbia granted full authority of independence to their nurse practitioners with pride in 2012.
+Unlike most states that are supporting legislation to reduce medical and prescription barriers to the FNP's practice, the District of Columbia granted full authority of independence to their nurse practitioners over five years ago.
 As an FNP, you may enjoy opportunities to practice as a highly esteemed and valued medical professional.

 FNPs in the District of Columbia maintain full practice authority as supported by the American Association of Nurse Practitioners.
 As an FNP in DC, you have the authority to work in private practice and can bill for Medicare, Medicaid and private insurance for reimbursement of your services.